dtr-org/unit-e/test/functional/README.md

-- `P2PConnection` is the class used to connect to a united.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the UnitE Core node application logic.
+- `P2PConnection` is the class used to connect to a united.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the unit-e node application logic.
 For custom behaviour, subclass the P2PInterface object and override the callback methods.

 - Call `network_thread_start()` after all `P2PInterface` objects are created to